What To Do When You Have A Sewage Back

 If a sewage backup occurs in your home, your home insurance provider will likely cover the damage to some extent.
 Before a sewage backup occurs, give your insurance provider a call and ask them what exactly is covered and what isn't in the event of a sewage backup.
 If your home insurance provider doesn't cover a sewage backup, many policies include backups as an option in addition to hot water tanks, storage tanks and more.
 Sewage backups can be quite expensive, as they require a plumber to help do the repairs, materials and extra labour to clean up your home.

 Sewage backups are rare but can be quite a hassle to clean and even more expensive.
 At Broward Plumbing, we can help you review the condition of your home's plumbing system and provide any repairs necessary to prevent sewage backups.

-Give us a call today to help protect your home!
+Give us a call today or contact us online to help protect your home!